Gender discrimination

 By Andrew Willis

-According to the Equality Act 2010, you can’t treat your staff differently because of attributes that make them who they are.
+Under to the Equality Act 2010, you cannot treat your staff different or less favourably because of attributes and characteristics that make them who they are.

 Protected characteristics under this legislation include: